 Additionally, the behaviour of the pitch tracking on note-off events is determined by a global patch setting TRACK NOTE-OFF for all oscillators.
 See section 18.1 for more details.
-In some modes, with this feature turned on, the pitch will change to track the remaining notes pressed as others are sync is off hard-sync to oscillator 1 hard-sync to oscillator 3 hard-sync to oscillator 1 and 3
+In some modes, with this feature turned on, the pitch will change to track the remaining notes pressed as others are hard-sync to oscillator 1 hard-sync to oscillator 3